University of Calgary Solar Car Team

 The University of Calgary Solar Car Team is a multi-disciplinary student-run solar car racing ("raycing") team at the University of Calgary, based in Calgary, Alberta, Canada.
-It was established to design and build a solar car to compete internationally in the American Solar Challenge (ASC) (previously named the North American Solar Challenge) and the World Solar Challenge (WSC).
-The team is primarily composed of undergraduate students studying Engineering, Business, Science, Arts and Kinesiology.
+It was established to design and build a solar car to compete internationally in the Formula Sun Grand Prix (FSGP), American Solar Challenge (ASC) (previously named the North American Solar Challenge) and the World Solar Challenge (WSC).
+The team is primarily composed of undergraduate students studying Engineering, Science, and Business.
 The mission of the University of Calgary Solar Car Team is to educate the community about sustainable energy and to serve as an interdisciplinary project through which students and faculty from various departments can collaborate in supporting sustainable energy.

 History

 The University of Calgary Solar Car Team was established by the University in the fall of 2004 in response to the North American Solar Challenge 2005 whose finish line was in Calgary, Alberta.
 The team's first vehicle was completed in 9 months and managed to place 13th despite their limited experience.

 This is an image of the X1, the prototype solar car created by the UC Solar team for testing purposes.
 In this image it is being piloted by driver James Snell for the Calgary Stampede Parade in the summer of 2005.